Former VP Mike Pence talks about FBI, Jan. 6 panel at Iowa State Fair - NewsBreak

 Former VP Mike Pence talks about FBI, Jan.
 6 panel at Iowa State Fair

 Former Vice President Mike Pence stopped to shake hands with passersby despite the heavy rain as he made his way through the Iowa State Fair Friday, Aug.
-19. (Photo by Robin Opsahl/Iowa Capital Dispatch)
+19. (Robin Opsahl/Iowa Capital Dispatch)

-DES MOINES, Iowa — There weren’t many Iowans on the concourse as former Vice President Mike Pence made his way around the Iowa State Fair Friday.
+There weren’t many Iowans on the concourse as former Vice President Mike Pence made his way around the Iowa State Fair on Friday.

 Most visitors were staying indoors during an afternoon downpour that hit Des Moines, but Pence and U.S. Sen. Chuck Grassley braved the weather.
 They stopped at favorite fair locations for politicians, including the Iowa GOP booth in the Varied Industries building and the Iowa Pork Producers Tent, taking pictures with fairgoers and answering questions.